hanmenghan/TMC/README.md

 - Step 4: Use a multi-task strategy and overall loss function in the paper to optimize the model.
     <details>
     <summary>
-    Code of overall loss function.
+    Code of overall loss function (click the triangle to expand the code).
     </summary>

     ```python